Lawson Nature Reserve © Sheila Fleming

 Directions

 Take exit 216 from Highway 401 west to Culloden Road South.
 Follow this road south to Concession 2 (McBeth Road) and turn east.
 Proceed approximately one and a half kilometres along McBeth Road.
-The reserve is located on the north (left) side just past Greenwood Farms.
+The nature reserve is located on the north (left) side just past Greenwood Farms.

-You can access the reserve by a roadway directly across from a privately owned house.
+You can access the nature reserve by a roadway directly across from a privately owned house.
 Please respect the homeowner’s privacy.

 View Lawson Nature Reserve in a larger map.